 The plot where a new single-family house is going to appear soon is located within the administrative boundaries of Kyiv.
 However, it is totally surrounded by a pine-tree forest.
 On one of the sides the forest works as a noise barrier that protects the plot from a busy highway nearby.

 The house is going to be a home for five people.
 Considering this fact, we decided to use a very simple layout plan as we arbitrarily divided the volume into smaller “houses” for the parents and the children on either side of the common space in between.

 A horizontal single-storey floor plan is used to emphasize the vertical lines of the trees that grow on the plot rather than competing with them.

 Following the example of the Palazzo Medici in Florence, we discovered a certain correlation between the program and the proportions of the rooms in terms of their physical dimensions on the floor plan.
-So, the height of the shared living space became one meter higher than that of the children’s rooms, while the master bedroom has a medium height.
-In spite of having three different ceiling heights, the whole sequence of rooms lies under one flat horizontal roof.
+So, the height of the shared living space is one meter higher than that of the children’s rooms, while the master bedroom has a medium height.
+In spite of having three different ceiling heights, the whole sequence of rooms lies under one flat roof.